Greek Melkite Catholic Church

 The Melkite Greek Catholic Church is part of the oldest continuous Christian community in the world, Antioch, recognised as an early apostolic centre of the Christian faith founded by Peter and Paul.
 The setting up of the patriarchates of Alexandria, Antioch and Jerusalem – the first two at the Council of Nicaea (325 A.D.) and the third at Chalcedon (451 A.D.) – gave it form and made it a territorial and juridical entity.
 In the 5th century the Emperor of Constantinople, Marcian (450-457), enforced the decrees of the Council of Chalcedon as imperial law.
 Those who followed the lead of the Byzantine emperor, accepting the decrees of the Council, were called ‘Melkites’ or ‘King’s Men’.

-After the Byzantine Empire re-conquered the Middle East from Islam in the 7th century, close ties were made with the Patriarch of Constantinople but the Melkites never broke off relations with Rome and the Pope.
+Following the conquest of the Middle East by the Muslims in the 7th century, and through to the establishment of the Ottoman Empire in the 15th century, during which period a greatly diminished Byzantine Empire continued to govern from Constantinople, the Melkite Church maintained close ties with both the Patriarch of Constantinople and the Bishop of Rome.
 This identity gave them a particular spirituality, thought and tradition, Byzantine in essence, but distinct because of their Arabic links, in particular their connections with early Islam; they were effectively a community alive and active within a ‘post’ Christian culture.

 Some of the Melkite hierarchs were more disposed to Constantinople, others favoured the authority of Rome, an identity we can call ‘the church in the middle’.